 Answering Your Questions About Injury Claims

-Birenbaum & Goldberg, LLP receives many questions from people who have been injured in accidents or on the job.
+Birenbaum & Goldberg receives many questions from people who have been injured in accidents or on the job.
 Below, you’ll find several of our most frequently asked questions and answers.

 Q: I’ve been injured—now what?